PisterLab/micromissiles-unity/docs/Simulator_Overview.md

 ![Threat-based assignment](./images/threat_based_assignment.png){width=40%}

-When submunitions are dispensed (e.g., Micromissiles from Hydra-70s), they are assigned a threat to intercept.
+When submunitions are dispensed (e.g., micromissiles from Hydra-70s), they are assigned a threat to intercept.
+The assignment algorithm prefers assigning an interceptor to each threat before doubling up on previously assigned threats.

-Assignment by calculated threat value is done by:
+Given the list of threats, the simulator first sorts the threats as follows:
-1. Sorting (descending) by # of assigned interceptors
+1. Sorting (descending) by the number of already assigned interceptors
-2. Sorting (ascending) by threat value
+2. Sorting (ascending) by threat value, where the threat value of a threat is given by:

-The threat value is:
   $$
-V_{threat} = \frac{1}{d_{t\rightarrow p}} * \|v_t\|
+  V_{threat} = \frac{1}{d_{t\rightarrow p}} \cdot \|\vec{v}(t)\|,
   $$

-Where:
-- $\|v_t\|$ - Threat's velocity
-- $d_{t\rightarrow p}$ - Distance from threat to defense point
+  where $\|v_t\|$ is the threat's speed and $d_{t\rightarrow p}$ is the threat's distance from the asset.
+After sorting the threats, we simply assign interceptors down the list.

+Note that this algorithm may not be optimal but is a good starting point.

 ### Intercept evasion tactics

 ![Intercept evasion tactics](./images/intercept_evasion.png){width=60%}

-When interceptors get too close to their intended target, the threat performs an evasive maneuver to waste the interceptor's velocity and remaining energy:
+When interceptors get too close to their intended target, the threat performs an evasive maneuver to expend the interceptor's speed and remaining energy.
+During the evasive maneuver, the threat performs the following:

-1. The threat accelerates to its maximum speed
+1. The threat accelerates to its maximum speed.
-2. The threat turns at the maximum normal acceleration, so that its velocity is normal to the interceptor's velocity
+2. The threat turns away from the incoming interceptor at its maximum normal acceleration and tries to align its velocity vector to be normal to the interceptor's velocity vector.
-3. The interceptor must turn too and thus sacrifice speed
+Since the threat applies a normal acceleration, the interceptor must turn too and thus lose speed due to the lift-induced drag.

-If the threat is too close to the Y=0 floor, it will perform a linear combination of:
+If the threat is too close to the ground, however, it must ensure that it does not collide with the ground.
+Therefore, as it approaches the ground, the threat instead performs a linear combination of:
-1. Turning to evade the interceptor
+1. turning to evade the interceptor, as described above, and
-2. Turning parallel to the surface
+2. turning parallel to the ground.